hyominchoi/Scalable_App_with_Google_App_Engine/ConferenceCentral_Complete/README.md

   The variable duration is of FloatProperty.
 If its value is 1, that means the duration is for an hour.
 O.5 means 30min.

-  The varaible startTimeIn24hNotation represents the start time for a session.
+  The variable startTime is of StringProperty and represents the start time of a session.
+When created, the input should be of the form HH:MM where HH is in range(0,23), am/pm distinction is NOT supported.
-  In sessionForm, startTimeIn24hNotation is String type Message, so we have to convert one from the other when creating the session.
+  When converted to Session from SessionFrom, it will be shown as HH:MM, same as the input.

   The function _copySessionToForm converts Session to SessionForms(ProtoRPC).